lng-ng/anonify/README.md

 # Random Sampling
 Sample a k-anonymized dataset.
-A certain amount of records are removed from each equivalence class.
+The sampled dataset has, for each equivalence class, a certain amount of random records removed.

 ## Python version
 3.11.4